emcuttsy/monoglot-anxiety/content/english/about.md

 > </iframe><br /><br />
 > {{</ notice >}}

-## I'm not here to sell you stuff

-When I first started learning German, it frustrated me to realized that a good chunk of the polyglot blogs out there that seem to exist mostly to sell products.
-That's not my style.
-Monoglot Anxiety is an affiliate link and advertisement free zone.
-[Coffees](https://www.buymeacoffee.com/monoglotanxiety) are always appreciated, but I'm not here to sell you stuff.
-I'm here to share dorky language tips and use my little platform to complain about how flat and sandy Denmark is.

-### Stay in touch and support the site at Buy Me a Coffee

-Want to stay in touch?
+## Like what you see?
+Stay in touch.

+Like what you see?
 Head over to the [Buy Me a Coffee](https://www.buymeacoffee.com/monoglotanxiety) page.
 I post little updates there to let you know what I'm working on.
 From there, you can also sign up to support the site monthly or send a one-time donation of a singular coffee.
 Money from supporters pays for the site's running costs.

 <container id="coffee">
 <script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" style="text-align:left;" data-name="bmc-button" data-slug="monoglotanxiety" data-color="#FFDD00" data-emoji=""  data-font="Cookie" data-text="Buy me a coffee" data-outline-color="#000000" data-a-color="#000000" data-font-color="#000000" data-coffee-color="#ffffff" "></script>